vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 ### Block instance destructor

-The moment of block deletion is the moment when all references to the block JS object are destroyed.
+The moment of block deletion is the moment when all references to the block's JS object are destroyed.
 After this, the garbage collector can delete it from browser memory.

 The trigger to delete the `js` modifier (set it to an empty value